-Malicious Act An attempt or act of Unauthorized Removal, Radiological

-Sabotage or cyber-attack, which may result in a Nuclear

-Security Event.

-Nuclear Material The term covers the categories of nuclear material specified in Annex 1 to this regulation.

-Nuclear Security Culture The assembly of characteristics, attitudes and behaviours of individuals, organisations and institutions, which serve as a mean to support, enhance and sustain Nuclear Security.

-Nuclear Security Event An event that is assessed as having implications for Physical

-Protection or Cyber Security.

-Owner Controlled Area A designated area containing a Nuclear Facility or Nuclear

-Material to which access is limited and controlled for Physical

-Protection purposes.

-FANR-REG-08 V2

-هيئة اتحادية | Federal Authority

-Physical Protection Measures

-The personnel, procedures, and equipment that constitute a Physical Protection System.

-Physical Protection Plan

-A plan that shall be developed by an applicant as part of its application for a Licence, and which shall be implemented and maintained by a Licensee.

-Physical Protection System

-An integrated set of Physical Protection Measures intended to prevent the completion of a Malicious Act.

-Protected Area

-An area inside an Owner Controlled Area containing category I or II Nuclear Material and/or Radiological Sabotage Target Sets surrounded by a physical barrier with additional Physical Protection Measures.

-Radiological Sabotage

-Any deliberate act directed against a Nuclear Facility or against Nuclear Material in use, storage or Transport, which could directly or indirectly endanger the health and Safety of personnel, the public or the environment by exposure to lonising Radiation or the release of Radioactive Material.
+- Malicious ActAn attempt or act of Unauthorised Removal, Radiological Sabotage or cyber attack, which may result in a Nuclear Security Event. - Nuclear MaterialThe term covers the categories of nuclear material specified in Annex 1 of this regulation. - Nuclear Security Culture The assembly of characteristics, attitudes and behaviours of individuals, organisations and institutions, which serve as means to support, enhance and sustain Nuclear Security. - Nuclear Security EventAn event that is assessed as having implications for Physical Protection or Cyber Security. - Owner Controlled Area A designated area containing a Nuclear Facility or Nuclear Material to which access is limited and controlled for Physical Protection purposes. - Physical ProtectionThe personnel, procedures, and equipment thatMeasuresconstitute a Physical Protection System. - Physical Protection Plan A plan that shall be developed by an applicant as part of its application for a Licence, and which shall be implemented and maintained by a Licensee. - Physical ProtectionAn integrated set of Physical Protection MeasuresSystemintended to prevent the completion of a Malicious Act. - Protected AreaAn area inside an Owner Controlled Area containing category I or II Nuclear Material and/or Radiological Sabotage Target Sets surrounded by a physical barrier with additional Physical Protection Measures. - Radiological SabotageAny deliberate act directed against a Nuclear Facility or against Nuclear Material in use, storage or Transport, which could directly or indirectly endanger the health and Safety of personnel, the public or the environment by exposure to Ionising Radiation or the release of Radioactive Material.

-Secondary Alarm Station

-An installation, which provides for redundant functionality of the Central Alarm Station.
+Secondary Alarm Station An installation that provides for the redundant functionality of the Central Alarm Station.

-Security Response Forces

-Individuals assigned by the Competent Authorities and stationed on-site or off-site, who are armed and appropriately equipped and trained to counter an attempted Unauthorized Removal or Radiological Sabotage.
+Security Response Individuals assigned by the Competent Authorities Forces and stationed on-site or off-site who are armed and appropriately equipped and trained to counter an attempted Unauthorised Removal or Radiological Sabotage.